ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 She looked at me with that same peaceful expression.

-And then she was gone, vanishing into nothing, leaving only empty space where the woman I loved had stood.
+And then she was gone, dissolving quietly into emptiness, her serene gaze lingering on me with an unreadable blend of serenity and calm joy—leaving behind a void far greater than the physical space she'd occupied.

 My throat constricted, swallowing air that tasted of loss.
 The morning light streaming through our doorway seemed suddenly harsh, illuminating nothing but absence.
 I pressed my palm against the doorframe, needing something solid to remind me that the world still existed, even as mine collapsed into fragments.